fernandocalero/power-bi-porfolio/blog.md

 <details>
 <summary>
-  Sales and Budget in separete columns and Unpivot
+  Sales and Budget in separate columns and Unpivot
 </summary>

 # Sales and Budget in separate columns and Unpivot